YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Warning: Indicates full block writes were not successfully enabled. iiii describes the issue, tttt describes the type and bbbb is a block size.

 Action: Consider planning to choose a blocksize better aligned with the file system blocksize at the next opportunity.

+DBFILNOFULLWRT was added to YottaDB effective release r1.36.

 ----------------------
 DBFILOPERR